Ekramy-Younan/Ekramy_Younan_Data_Analyst_Portfolio/README.md

 **Outline

-  * 1.Introduction:
+  * 1. Introduction:
     *	What is Power BI
     *	What can we do with it, and make sure is setup.
     *	Then we’ll go into the desktop and web portal to navigating around the menus and how to get started with a visualization!

-  2. Data Ingestion:
+  * 2. Data Ingestion:
-  •	Power BI Desktop Query Editor used to ingest data from various data sources.
+    *	Power BI Desktop Query Editor used to ingest data from various data sources.
-  •	Power BI supports over 60 native data connectors!
+    *	Power BI supports over 60 native data connectors!
-  •	We won’t use them all, but we can ingest data from multiple disparate sources and combine them into a single data model.
+    *	We won’t use them all, but we can ingest data from multiple disparate sources and combine them into a single data model.
-  3. Data Shaping and Modelling:
+  * 3. Data Shaping and Modelling:
-  •	Query Editor used to perform data transformations (called “shaping”) on the data.
+    *	Query Editor used to perform data transformations (called “shaping”) on the data.
-  •	Once loaded into the data model, additional calculations can be added, and the attribute names, relationships and structure of the model can be optimized for ease of use.
+    *	Once loaded into the data model,
+        *	additional calculations can be added,
+        *	and the attribute names,
+        *	relationships and structure of the model can be optimized for ease of use.
-  4. Report Design and Creation:
+  * 4. Report Design and Creation:
-  •	Power BI Desktop used to create visualizations and reports based on our data model.
+    *	Power BI Desktop used to create visualizations and reports based on our data model.
-  •	Power BI natively supports 30+ chart types,
+    *	Power BI natively supports 30+ chart types,
-  •	Power BI also has a gallery of 60+ more custom visualizations created by the Power BI developer community.
+    *	Power BI also has a gallery of 60+ more custom visualizations created by the Power BI developer community.
-  •	How to configure and format visualizations and how to get your visualizations to interact with each other for deeper analytic insights.
+    *	How to configure and format visualizations and how to get your visualizations to interact with each other for deeper analytic insights.

-  5. Publishing Reports and Creating Dashboards:
+  * 5. Publishing Reports and Creating Dashboards:
-  •	Once the Report is created, it is time to publish our content to the Power BI service.
+    *	Once the Report is created, it is time to publish our content to the Power BI service.
-  •	Power BI is a SaaS model, so reports can be published and viewed by members of your organization.
+    *	Power BI is a SaaS model, so reports can be published and viewed by members of your organization.
-  •	We will create Dashboards from our Report,
+    *	We will create Dashboards from our Report,
-  •	Power BI’s Q&A functionality allows user to ask natural language questions of their data.
+    *	Power BI’s Q&A functionality allows user to ask natural language questions of their data.
-  •	How to schedule data refreshes and integration with Microsoft’s personal digital assistant Cortana.
+    *	How to schedule data refreshes and integration with Microsoft’s personal digital assistant Cortana.

-  6. Sharing and Collaboration:
+  * 6. Sharing and Collaboration:
-  •	The real power of Power BI is being able to share the data, reports, and insights you have gained with others in your organization.
+    *	The real power of Power BI is being able to share the data, reports, and insights you have gained with others in your organization.
-  •	The various ways to share your content and how security is configured to allow only authorized users to see the data they are authorized to see.
+    *	The various ways to share your content and how security is configured to allow only authorized users to see the data they are authorized to see.

-  7. Advanced Analytics and Use your own data:
+  * 7. Advanced Analytics and Use your own data:
-  •	How to embed advanced analytics into your Power BI dashboards.
+    *	How to embed advanced analytics into your Power BI dashboards.
-  •	Power BI supports running R scripts for analytics and creating visualizations.
+    *	Power BI supports running R scripts for analytics and creating visualizations.
-  •	If you brought your own data to explore, we will also use this time to explore how you can use Power BI with your own dataset to gain actionable insights.
+    *	If you brought your own data to explore, we will also use this time to explore how you can use Power BI with your own dataset to gain actionable insights.

-  8. Governance and Administration in Power BI (For IT/Tech only)
+  * 8. Governance and Administration in Power BI (For IT/Tech only)

 **Hands-on Project